-It is fun to mix and match vinyl, especially beautiful patterned vinyl and layering can often be a daunting task!
-I am sharing my foolproof tips on How to Layer Vinyl the easy way!
+It is fun to mix and match adhesive vinyl, especially beautiful patterned vinyl, and layering can often be a daunting task!
+I am sharing my foolproof tips & tricks on How to Layer Vinyl the easy way!
 Get perfect results every time and learn to layer vinyl like the boss you are!

 One of the biggest hang-ups I hear when talking to readers or my friends about adhesive vinyl is how difficult it is to layer correctly.